Johnny Isakson, 76, Georgia politician respected by both sides, dies

 His first campaign was for Cobb County Commission in 1974.
 He lost, and not for the last time.

-The biggest lesson he learned, Isakson later said, was to directly ask his legislative colleagues for their votes.
+The biggest lesson he learned, Isakson later said, was to directly ask people for their votes.

 Isakson won a seat in the state House in 1976, as the rest of the state voted big for Democrat Jimmy Carter.
 He arrived at the Gold Dome along with fewer than two dozen Republicans.